mattwilson02/mattwilson02/README.md

 👨‍💻 I'm also working full time for a Wealth Management Firm as a Fullstack Developer

-📚 I am preparing for the Azure 204 Developer Associate Certification
+📚 I am preparing for the Google Cloud Engineer certification
 ### Certifications

 ✅ Microsoft Certified: Azure Fundamentals